 Seattle Urban Wineries (seattleurbanwineries.com) includes more than 20 artisan wineries and tasting rooms.
 Eight Bells Winery (6213 Roosevelt Way NE; 8bellswinery.com) samples its nautical-themed wines in Ravenna, while Robert Ramsay Cellars (1629 Queen Anne Ave N; robertramsaycellars.com) pours its latest single-varietal, Rhône-style wines from its Queen Anne station.

-Continue farther south to SoDo, where a 2.5-mile radius is a hotbed of Washington wine.
-Some must-trys here are Elsom Cellars (2960 Fourth Ave S; elsomcellars.com) and its Malbec-forward wines, the opulent and concentrated red wines of OS Winery (5319 Fourth Ave S; oswinery.com), and the massive Charles Smith Wines Jet City (*1136 S Albro Pl; charlessmithwines.com), complete with bombastic wines sampled next to Boeing Field’s active runways.
+Continue south to SoDo, where a 2.5-mile radius is a hotbed of Washington wine.
+Some must-trys here are Elsom Cellars (2960 Fourth Ave S; elsomcellars.com) and its Malbec-forward wines and the massive House of Smith Jet City (*1136 S Albro Pl; houseofsmith.com), complete with bombastic wines sampled next to Boeing Field’s active runways.

 Want to sip and savor from more than 200 producers in the grandest tasting room of them all?
-Taste Washington (*Mar 23–26; tastewashington.org), the nation’s largest single-region wine and food affair, celebrates its 20th anniversary in 2017 with 200 wineries, food from 65-plus restaurants, live demonstrations, exhibitors, seminars, and more over four days in downtown Seattle.
+Taste Washington (*tastewashington.org), the nation’s largest single-region wine and food affair, celebrates in March with 200 wineries, food from 65-plus restaurants, live demonstrations, exhibitors, seminars, and more over four days in downtown Seattle.
 Now that’s worth raising a glass.

 *Visit Seattle Partner